 “Est-ce que tu tiens?”

-How do you play it?
+2 – How do you play pétanque?

 There are two types of players.
 You might be better in one of the two categories.

-First category, is a question of aiming.
-The player has to point, he has to get as close as he can with his balls (Don’t worry french people make a lot of jokes about it) to the cochonnet.
-In case of success, the team would have to take the lead and won’t have to play until the other team succeed to get closer.
+The first category is a question of aiming.
+The player has to point, he has to get as close as he can with his balls (Don’t worry French people make a lot of jokes about it) to the cochonnet.
+In case of success, the team is taking the lead and won’t have to play until the other team succeeds in getting closer.
 This role is about delicatessen 🙂

-Moreover, the cochonnet can be moved by the balls, the game will continues except if the cochonnet goes beyond the limits of the court.
-In that case, two different endings: the two teams have still balls to play, in that case you have to start again a new set.
-The other case, one of the two teams does not have balls, the other team earn points by the number of balls they still have.
+Moreover, the cochonnet can be moved by the balls, the game will continue except if the cochonnet goes beyond the limits of the court.
+In that case, two different endings: the two teams have still balls to play, in that case, you have to start again a new set.
+In the other case, one of the two teams does not have balls, the other team earn points by the number of balls they still have.

-When and where do you play pétanque?
+4 – When and where do you play pétanque?